 She lives and homesteads in Craftsbury, Vermont with her family (Four people and one big dog in a yurt).
 There she grows a wide range of plants for crafting, from flax (for linen), cotton, and various dye plants to broom corn and basketry willows.

-Prin teaches the Fiber Arts curriculum at Sterling College as well as classes and workshops around Vermont.
+Prin teaches the Fiber Arts curriculum at Sterling College as well as classes and workshops in Vermont and New England.

-Luke has worked as a mentor at Earthwalk Vermont since 2014 where he teaches youth primitive and naturalist skills through out the year.
+Luke Boushee has worked as a mentor at Earthwalk Vermont since 2014 where he teaches youth primitive and naturalist skills through out the year.
 He leads adult workshops in a variety of subjects including basswood rope making, flint and steel blacksmithing, hide tanning, etc. He lives in a homemade yurt in central Vermont and spends most of his time learning traditional crafts and harvesting and preparing wild foods.
+IG

 Photo Taken By Brad Salon at the ROOTS Rendezvous

 Erok "e-rok" Gillard is a local artist, activist, poet, uncle and lover of the wild.
 He enjoys printmaking, paper cutting, shadow puppetry and sharing artwork, especially through the mail.
 Erok hopes to someday be able to whistle like a cricket.
 IG

 He will also be leading a block printing session Friday afternoon, putting Sloyd Skills Gathering logos on shirts and patches.
 We will have some shirts and cloth but bring your own if you can.

 Sean Miller lives in the bustling metropolis of Montpelier but is lucky enough to have a sloyd barn in his backyard.
 Passionate about making, building, and tinkering, his hands are usually busy.
 Carving has been his daily meditation for several years, with spoons taking center stage.
 He is a lover of trees- both standing and fallen to the forest floor.
 IG